 (Music A45/A145/A245) Steven Gross, Director

-Meeting time TBA.
 Compromised of the leading brass players on campus, the quintet serves as laboratory to explore brass literature from the Renaissance to the 20th century, including jazz.
 The quintet tours annually, presents frequent concerts, and also records.
-Membership is by audition, and is accompanied by scholarships.
+Membership is by audition.
+Meeting time TBA.